EU panel urges more pilot screening after Germanwings crash

 "We don't know everything that happened in this tragedy but we know a certain number of causes," Patrick Ky, executive director of the European Aviation Safety Agency (EASA), told Reuters.

-The idea is to "minimize the risk of a similar tragedy in the future", he said in an interview.
+The idea is to "minimise the risk of a similar tragedy in the future", he said in an interview.

 The psychological tests would apply only to new pilots because it would be difficult to implement this for all those currently flying, an EU official said.